metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Thu 12 Jan 2017 09:20:40 GMT
 - configuration in Suchman's sense comes together with figure in numeric sense; suggesting that figures can have volume, density, surface, curve together with other things; this is what configurative enumerations might do ... thicken numbers, explore their graphic folds.
-- went through the TODOs and either did them or demoted them.
+- went through the todos and either did them or demoted them.
 Felt that I was getting somewhere when I began to identify configuration with the obscure central zone, the margin of indeterminacy that allows machines to be grouped together.
 It seems that it might be worth following that a bit more, but not in this paper!
-- TODO: fix any missing references
+- DONE: fix any missing references

 ## Wed 18 Jan 2017 10:24:13 GMT
 - been working on paper copy this week, doing roughly ten pages a day.

 ## Thu 19 Jan 2017 09:21:11 GMT
 - starting to add paper revisions into text.
 Again, 10 pages/day
-- almost got 10 pages done today; TODO: fix long references in zotero e.g. Marshall
+- almost got 10 pages done today; DONE: fix long references in zotero e.g. Marshall

 ## Fri 20 Jan 2017 15:11:50 GMT
 - hoping to get 6 pages down, but starting very late -- only half an hour to do it.